Get 25% Your First Payment

 • & More for success this season

-Next it’s about detecting the bite.
-If you can’t identify a biting fish good luck catching it.
 In fact, the number one thing that I see affects panfish success is the lack of a light enough setup.
 People either can’t control the bait well enough or they can’t see when the fish bite.

 So how do you choose the right rod?
 We know it needs to be light, but what about the rest?

-Well, the first question you have to ask yourself is your budget.
+Next let’s talk about your budget.
 The best rod is the one that fits your budget AND has a light enough action to detect the light bites.
 One way to work around a low budget is to take the rod you have and add a spring bobber to it.
 This lets you detect the lightest bites and gives you enough flex for those smaller baits even if you are using a stiffer rod.

 If you have a little bit higher budget to work with then you need to ask yourself about quality.
 Your higher-end rods are going to be ultra-sensitive to detecting the lightest bite (superior to a spring IMO), have a quick transition to a heavier backbone for hooking those bigger fish and give you significantly more control over the presentation.
+The best pan fisherman know exactly how to entice a bite, and having a rod that allows for this control can be key.

 Best Ice Fishing Rod for Panfish: TUCR Bullwhip